talos-security/SEBASTiAn/README.md

 * `-l {en,it}, --language {en,it}`, The language used for the vulnerabilities.
 Allowed values are: en, it.

 * `-i, --ignore-libs`, Ignore known third-party libraries during the vulnerability analysis (only for Android).

+* `-gr, --generate-report`: Generates a report of all identified vulnerabilities, saved as a JSON file.

 * `--fail-fast`, Make the entire analysis fail on the first failed vulnerability check.